 This Wikipedia link to the Old City of Jerusalem shows it to be just 0.9 square kilometers, a walled area having a 4 km circumference.
 At the time of Josephus when the walls were destroyed, it is recorded as 6½km.
 These current walls were built in 1538.

 The original City of David, also known as Mount Zion, shows walls further to the south.
 Click here for an artist's model of this "stronghold of Zion", the City of Jebus in 1000 BC prior to King David's reign, after which it became known as this "City of David".
-Where David brought the Ark of the Covenant, and placed it in its own tabernacle (tent).
+Where David brought the Ark ("chest") of the Covenant ("original scrolls"), and placed it in its own tabernacle ("tent").

 Click the appropriate number for five sketches of Jerusalem: